 Then the honeymoon begins.
 Certainly the leader has the right to have the first turn of being with the boy.
 He has this privilege along with the duty to train the gemblak so that the members do not have to do that.
-Patiently the leader - who is very experienced undoubtedly - will teach everything that the gemblak must do.
+Patiently the leader - who is very experienced undoubtedly - will teach everything that the gemblak should do.
 What accessories he has to prepare.
-Usually he has to have hair cream and cigarettes with him all the time.
+Usually he has to have hair cream and cigarettes to give as gifts with him all the time.